 Research

-Spectroscopic single-molecule localization microscopy (super-resolution optical imaging)
+Spectroscopic single-molecule localization microscopy or sSMLM (super-resolution optical imaging)

 We developed a technology referred to as spectroscopic single-molecule localization microscopy or sSMLM.
 We showed that sSMLM can detect fluorescence emissions from single molecules with a spatial resolution of 5 nm and a spectral resolution of 0.6 nm, simultaneously.
 We are using sSMLM to investigate various biological processes and we are also pushing the limits of sSMLM through novel optical designs.